 One Key Characteristic of Post and Beam and Timber Frames

-One characteristic that is present in both timber frame constructions and post and beam constructions is the articulation of the frame.
-This is achieved by exposing log or timber components to give the building a rustic, or rugged appearance.
-The beauty of timber when it’s thoughtfully designed and constructed will ultimately become the primary element of the building, providing a unique yet homey atmosphere that is still highly sought-after in this modern era.
+One characteristic present in both timber frame constructions and post and beam constructions is the articulation of the frame.
+This is achieved by exposing log or timber components to build a rustic or rugged appearance.
+When it’s thoughtfully designed and constructed, the beauty of timber will ultimately become the primary element of the building, providing a unique yet homey atmosphere that is still highly sought-after in this modern era.

 About Timber Framing

 True timber frames rely on very tight-fitting joinery.
 The quality of the materials and the geometry required to create an entirely self-supporting structure really do matter.
-Mechanical fasteners were not available until modern times and for this reason, timber frames had to be held together through pegs and wedges.
+Mechanical fasteners were not available until modern times, and for this reason, timber frames had to be held together through pegs and wedges.
 The pegs were driven into misaligned holes in the frame, providing a stiff and sturdy connection.
-Some of the woods used to make the pegs include ash, oak or even maple.
-Pegs are sometimes exposed and used to emphasize the importance in the system, making the whole construction even more admirable.
+Some of the woods used to make the pegs include ash, oak, or even maple.
+Pegs are sometimes exposed and used to emphasize the importance of the system, making the whole construction even more admirable.

 Timber Framing requires Careful Joinery, Skill and Patience

-Timber framing is a craft that requires careful joinery, skill and patience.
+Timber framing is a craft that requires careful joinery, skill, and patience.
 Some purists only use hand tools when constructing timber frames to show respect for the tradition.
-Timber framing is more expensive when compared to post and beam construction, but this is offset by the fact that a good timber frame does not need infill framing or sheer walls in order to achieve structural stability.
+Timber framing is more expensive when compared to post and beam construction, but this is offset by the fact that a good timber frame does not need infill framing or sheer walls to achieve structural stability.

 About Post and Beam Framing

 A lot of mountain-style homes tend to use various elements of timber construction.
-This can be either the main structural system or it can be accents, which can come in the form of brackets, braces, trusses and roof supports.
+This can be either the main structural system or accents, which can come in brackets, braces, trusses and roof supports.
 Post and beam construction often looks like timber framing, but the main difference is that post and beam construction utilizes mechanical fasteners and steel plates to join the timber together.
 The connectors can be either hidden or exposed, but it should be noted that post and beam frames are never used as the only structural support for a building.
-There are additional elements required, such as infill framing or sheer panels as this is the best way to create a stable structure.
+Additional elements are required, such as infill framing or sheer panels, as this is the best way to create a stable structure.

 Post and Beam Framing Requires Tight and Well-Crafted Joints

 Post and beam framing requires a skilled carpenter to create well-crafted joints.
-Only a trained eye will be able to distinguish between a well-done post and beam frame and a true timber frame.
-Cost and the desire for authenticity tend to be the driving factors when making a decision between the two.
+Only a trained eye will distinguish between a well-done post and beam frame and a true timber frame.
+Cost and the desire for authenticity tend to be the driving factors when deciding between the two.
 Timber framing will, on average, cost 25% more when compared to a conventional home.
 It will cost 15% more when compared to post and beam construction.
-Timber post and beam construction shares a lot of similarities with timber framing, when you look at the careful connections and the sheer beauty of it.
-The difference lies in the purity of the tradition, and the level of craft required.
+Timber post and beam construction share many similarities with timber framing when you look at the careful connections and the sheer beauty of it.
+The difference lies in the purity of the tradition and the level of craft required.

 Is a Post and Beam Construction Right for You?